 When the word “pie crust” is used, it’s generally taken to mean a short crust unless otherwise directed.
 A basic pastry crust for a pie requires only flour, water and a fat.

 Pie crusts that are either baked a bit first before the rest of the pie’s ingredients are added, or baked completely, are called either “blind baked” or “pre-baked.”
 Both terms are equally absurd — when can a pie ever see? and don’t even think about how silly terms such as pre-baked, pre-cut, pre-sliced and pre-grated really are.
 But never mind, these are the terms we are stuck with to choose from.
 In any event, such crusts that are baked a bit first will soak up less moisture than ones that aren’t.
 You use fully-cooked crusts with fillings that don’t get cooked (such as lemon meringue and custard.)

 Pie crust dough needs to be kept cool and handled very lightly.
 Don’t overmix.
 Over-handling will develop gluten in the flour and make the dough tough.

-Pie Crusts used to always be discarded.
+Pie crusts used to always be discarded.
 You only ate what was inside them.
 While this seems very odd, unless you have kids who try to get away with doing the same, it does make sense if you think about it.
-Ordinary people like us didn’t use to have the fine wheaten flour that we have now.
+Ordinary people like us did not have the fine wheaten flour that we have now.
 What was used for flour may have been an inferior wheat or rye mixed with ground acorns, etc. The crust would probably have been hard and unappealing, not to mention scorched or covered in ashes from the hearths they were baked in.